gambitcc/practice-with-wes/README.md

 * Learn markdown.
 * Learn Git.
-* Learn Git workflows, e.g. issue tracking, PRs, mergers, etc.
+* Learn Git workflows (practice creating new branches to address those issues, performing code review, and merging the code).
 * Write a 'Hello World' script in Bash.
 * Write a 'Hello World' script in Powershell.
 * Write a script in your language of choice that utilizes a public API, e.g. weather data.